hasanmoudud/geocompr/main.md

 In any case, there are other reasons why to perform a geometric operation on a single raster image.
 For instance, in chapter \@ref(location) we define metropolitan areas in Germany as 20 km^2^ pixels with more than 500,000 inhabitants.
 The original inhabitant raster, however, has a resolution of 1 km^2^ which is why we will decrease (aggregate) the resolution by a factor of 20 (see section \@ref(define-metropolitan-areas)).
-Another reason for aggregating a raster is simply to decrease runtime or save disk space.
+Another reason for aggregating a raster is simply to decrease run-time or save disk space.
 Of course, this is only possible if the task at hand allows a coarser resolution.
 Sometimes a coarser resolution is sufficient for the task at hand.